 Most email clients can't display embedded video content, and will strip the code from your campaign.
 When you create a campaign in MailChimp, use our Auto-Convert feature, link an image, insert a Video content block, or use merge tags to share a thumbnail image of the video that links to the video's URL.

-Below, you'll learn about each of these options and how to use them in your campaign.
+In this article, you'll learn about each of these options and how to use them in your campaign.

 Insert Video Content Block